 But as we all know, “headache” and “migraine” don’t mean the same thing.
 And scientists aren’t entirely sure what types of headaches COVID-19 can actually cause.
 Some doctors say COVID-19 headaches aren’t migraine attacks, but others argue that the disease’s tendency to provoke a strong reaction from the body’s immune system leads to increased inflammation in the brain, which is a suspected cause of migraine.
 There’s even been at least one case of COVID-19 causing a rare and painful thunderclap headache.

-Though the participants’ symptoms differed, they agreed on one thing: Their COVID headaches were worse than the attacks they were used to (and coming from a migraine sufferer, that really means something).
-What does that mean for you?
+What does this mean for you?
 If your migraine attacks are no more severe than they used to be, you can probably rest assured that they aren’t a symptom of COVID-19—unless you’re experiencing other recognized symptoms.
 But you should always contact a doctor if there’s a sudden uptick in the severity of your attacks.
 That can be a sign of multiple potential issues, not just COVID-19.

 Can people who haven’t had COVID-19 still get pandemic migraine?